bassosimone/nuvolari/README.md

 # Nuvolari

-This repository contains a ndt7 written in Go. ndt7 is a non backwards compatible redesign of [the NDT protocol]( https://github.com/ndt-project/ndt/wiki/NDTProtocol).
+This repository contains a ndt7 client written in Go. ndt7 is a non backwards compatible redesign of [the NDT protocol]( https://github.com/ndt-project/ndt/wiki/NDTProtocol).
 In particular we redesigned the NDT protocol to work natively and only over WebSocket and TLS,